-Students will only be permitted in the NSL with a faculty member or graduate assistant (GA).
+Students will only be permitted in the NSL with a faculty member or Lab assistant.
 Failure to comply with these policies will result in denied access to the NSL.

 For emergencies in the NSL, please notify NSL coordinator.
 For life threatening emergencies call 911.